Essential travel tips for a vacation in Iceland

 Prepare for changeable weather

-Another reason to be flexible is that the weather is extremely changeable and may interfere with your plans.
-This is especially true for winter of course.
+Another reason to be flexible is that the weather is highly variable and may disrupt your plans.
+This is especially true for the winter, of course.

 Take your time if you are hunting for the northern lights